How to Make a Subway Map with John Tauranac

 To cater to the needs of hundreds of thousands of shoppers on Arthur Avenue and the cart owners, the Arthur Avenue Retail Market was opened by Mayor Fiorello LaGuardia at 2344 Arthur Avenue in 1940.
 The market offered stalls to push cart owners for a small fee and allowed for a better shopping experience for customers.
 Later, the market was converted into the Italian-product marketplace that it is today.

 Similarly, many other enclosed markets can be found around New York.
-Chelsea Market, for example, is another enclosed market which features vendors from around the city – albeit more upscale.
+Chelsea Market, for example, is another enclosed market that features vendors from around the city – albeit more upscale.
 Both the Arthur Avenue Retail Market and Chelsea Market occupy important roles in New York history—all while serving delicious food.

 The 1950s boyband Dion and the Belmonts originated on Arthur Avenue but was named after Belmont Avenue, a close distance from Arthur Avenue.
 The group gained fame for becoming the first Italian-American group to become popular performing “doo-wop” style music.
 Their first single in 1958, “I Wonder Why,” skyrocketed the group to stardom, followed by other hits such as “A Teenager in Love” and “Where or When.”